bazelbuild/bazel/site/en/extending/macros.md

 #### Attribute inheritance {:#attribute-inheritance}

-IMPORTANT: Attribute inheritance is an experimental feature enabled by the `--experimental_enable_macro_inherit_attrs` flag.
-Some of the behaviors described in this section may change before the feature is enabled by default.

 Macros are often intended to wrap a rule (or another macro), and the macro's author often wants to forward the bulk of the wrapped symbol's attributes unchanged, using `**kwargs`, to the macro's main target (or main inner macro).